andrevidela/dependent-types-tutorial/src/File0.md

 ## Installation

 Before we jump into the code, you will need to install Idris & it's associated tools.
+For this I recommend you use [pack](https://github.com/stefan-hoeck/idris2-pack).

-There are multiple ways to use Idris with this tutorial:
+Once installed, we can start with the tutorial, there are multiple ways to use Idris with this tutorial:

 - Using an editor that supports LSP
 - Using and editor that supports the IDE mode